multipath-tcp/mptcp.dev/contributing.md

 b4 prep -n <new branch name>
 # edit your code
 git add -p && git commit -s
-./scripts/checkpatch.pl -g HEAD ## check the output, fix issues with 'git commit --amend' b4 prep --edit-cover # if you have more than one patch b4 send --reflect # check if the mails you sent to yourself are OK b4 send
+b4 prep --check ## check the output, fix issues with 'git commit --amend' b4 prep --edit-cover # if you have more than one patch b4 send --reflect # check if the mails you sent to yourself are OK b4 send